-Fibrosarcoma of the bone is a rare malignant bone tumor which may occur as a primary lesion, or secondarily after radiation treatment, dedifferentiation from other tumors 3 or pathologies such as Paget disease, bone infarction, or chronic osteomyelitis.
+Fibrosarcoma of the bone is a rare malignant bone tumour which may occur as a primary lesion, or secondarily after radiation treatment, dedifferentiation from other tumours 3 or pathologies such as Paget disease, bone infarction, or chronic osteomyelitis.

 Fibrous cortical defects (FCD) are benign bony lesions and are a type of fibroxanthoma, histologically identical to the larger non-ossifying fibroma (NOF).